Quinte West City Council received an outlook on the 2025 budget as well as the long-term capital plan at its special council meeting on Wednesday.

 - National Air Force Museum

-The city is anticipating a $1 million loss in Payment in Lieu of Taxes (PILTs) on the federal government’s 8 Wing/CFB Trenton property as well as face significant pressure from a lack of grant allocations from either level of government.
+The city is anticipating a $1 million loss in Payment in Lieu of Taxes (PILTs) on the federal government’s 8 Wing/CFB Trenton property as well as facing significant pressure from a lack of grant allocations from either level of government.

-Results gathered from its public engagement survey found that a majority of the 224 responses (61.6%) rated city services as either “Good” or “Fair” with top priorities for increased spending in Capital Infrastructure, Public Works, and Fire and Emergency Services.
+Results gathered from its public engagement survey found that a majority of the 224 responses (61.6%) rated city services as either “good” or “fair” with top priorities for increased spending in Capital Infrastructure, Public Works, and Fire and Emergency Services.
 Capital Infrastructure was ranked as the highest.

 When residents were asked about tax rates and services, 33.5% of respondents supported maintaining services with inflation-adjusted tax increases, while 15.6% were in favour of increasing taxes to enhance services.